Nielspace/100daysMLchallenge/README.md

 > **Note: Learning Data Exploration**
 > - Learning to explore correlation and colinearity and also reason out the plausible conclusion as how and why a particular feature is important.

+# Day 4
+## 13 January
+> Dataset : Medical cost personal dataset

+> **Note: Intro to Unsupervised Learning**
+> - Using clusterring to understand the distribution of data and make sense of it.
+> - The next two days will learning and understanding:
+>>  - K-means clusterring
+>>  - Hierarchical clusterring